skrey/yellow-extensions/plugins/search/README.md

 How to use a search?
 --------------------
 The search is available on your website as `http://website/search/`.
 It searches trough content and meta data of the entire website, only visible pages are included.
-To show a [custom navigation](https://github.com/datenstrom/yellow/wiki/Yellow-customisation#custom-navigation) with search open file `system/config/config.ini` and change `navigation = navigation-search`.
+You can use a [custom navigation](https://github.com/datenstrom/yellow/wiki/Yellow-customisation#custom-navigation), open file `system/config/config.ini` and change `navigation = navigation-search`.
 You can also add a link to the search somewhere on your website.
 See example below.

 Example
 -------